The child-centric approach of Montessori philosophy has been widely accepted due to its numerous benefits.

 - They explain the history and philosophy of the Montessori method.

-- The topics include classroom guide, practical life, sensorial, math, science, arts, culture, and language.
+- The topics include classroom guides, practical life, sensorial, math, science, arts, culture, and language.

 - They describe the growth and development of early childhood, levels of development, sensitive periods, and the absorbent mind.

 - They also guide you in incorporating the lessons and activities in an effective Montessori manner.

 - They explain the materials used in the Montessori early childhood classroom.

 - They emphasize the involvement of parents and their role as Montessori teachers.

 - It also helps to organize an early childhood classroom.